The Purchase Process

 The size of the deposit you can afford will affect the mortgage products available to you.

-If a 10% deposit is not enough for the area you are trying to buy in you may have access to government schemes such as Help to Buy, Shared Ownership or Right to Buy.
+If a 5% or 10% deposit is not enough for the area you are trying to buy in you may have access to government schemes such as Help to Buy, Shared Ownership or Right to Buy.
 These schemes change regularly to reflect the current market.

 Family members are able to help by providing a deposit.
 Most lenders are normally comfortable with this provided it is in the form of a gift not a loan and that the person providing the gift will have no financial interest in the property.